Information about plants & gardens for Brisbane & Qld

 Frangipani rust (Coleosporium plumeriae) has unfortunately cursed Plumeria in Australia in recent decades.
 Although it will not kill the tree, it will be debilitating and looks awful, too.
-Picking up fallen, spore-bearing leaves and disposing of them in the rubbish bin will not prevent the disease but will reduce the potential for re-infection.
+Picking up fallen, spore-bearing leaves and disposing of them in the rubbish bin will not prevent the disease but could - in theory - reduce the potential for re-infection.

-If you're looking for general information about frangipanni culture, check out the selection of links below.
+If you're looking for more general information about growing frangipanni, check out the selection of links below.

-If you're looking for places to buy frangipani in Qld, check the directory above for frangipani nurseries.
+If you're looking for places to buy frangipanni in Qld, check the directory above.
 These should be able to help if you're looking for a particular colour or named cultivar, or if you're a collector seeking rare or unusual types.
 However, your local garden centre will probably have some to get you started, provided you live in an area where they will grow.